msrivastav13/mo-dx-plugin/README.md

 Plugin also provides a retrieve command that can retrieve metadata in salesforceDx source format from salesforce using unmanaged/managed package or changesets.

-The commands in this plugin are used within the DX Code Companion extension (https://marketplace.visualstudio.com/items?itemName=MohithShrivastava.dx-code-companion).If you are Visual Studio Code user then recommend installing the extension along with the  plugin to avoid having to remember the commands.
+The commands in this plugin are used within the **_DX Code Companion extension_** (https://marketplace.visualstudio.com/items?itemName=MohithShrivastava.dx-code-companion).

+If you are Visual Studio Code user then recommend installing the extension along with the  plugin to avoid having to remember the commands.

 ## Setup